 Walter then led us on a quick lap around Domkirche St. Stephan, the Gothic grande dame of Vienna cathedrals.
 Its multi-colored tile roof has become one of the city’s most recognizable symbols.
 En route to the Hofburg, we quickly stopped to admire the Wiener Pestsäule, an ornately sculpted trinity column constructed in the late 17th-century to commemorate victims of the Black Death.

 The Hofburg is a huge palace complex that was built for the imperial Habsburgs, who occupied its halls for over 600 years.
 Today the complex houses the offices and residence of the Austrian Federal President along with several museums devoted to showcasing the grandeur of the Hapsburgs.
-Walter gave us a private tour of both the Sisi Museum and the Imperial Apartments, which most recently was where the late Empress Elisabeth and Emperor Franz Joseph lived, respectively.
+Walter gave us a private tour of both the Sisi Museum and the Imperial Apartments, which most recently served as domiciles for the late Empress Elisabeth and Emperor Franz Joseph, respectively.
 Walter guided us from one room to the next, pointing out interesting artifacts and highlighting details about the Austrian royal family.
 Most intriguing to me was Sisi’s Dressing & Exercise Room, where she spent most of her time.
 It was quite the juxtaposition seeing workout equipment from the mid 1800s leaning against red silk brocade wall coverings.